openharmony/docs/en/application-dev/reference/apis/js-apis-distributed-data.md

 getEntries(keyPrefix: string, callback: AsyncCallback&lt;Entry[]&gt;): void

-Obtains the KV pairs that match the specified key prefix.
+Obtains all KV pairs that match the specified key prefix.
 This API uses an asynchronous callback to return the result.

 **System capability**: SystemCapability.DistributedDataManager.KVStore.Core